upros/ATLS/atls/draft-friel-tls-atls-01.md

 [ todo: Help needed Hannes ]

-# RTT Considerations

-The number of RTTs that take place when establishing a TLS session depends on the version of TLS and what capabilities are enabled on the TLS software stack.
-For example, a 0-RTT exchange is possible with TLS1.3.

-If applications wish to ensure a predictable number of RTTs when establishing an application layer TLS connection, this may be achieved by configuring the TLS software stack appropriately.
-Relevant configuration parameters for OpenSSL and Java SunJSSE stacks are outlined in the appendix.

 # IANA Considerations

 [[ TODO - New Content-Type and TLS Exporter Label must be registered. ]]